cosfer2804/FCDATA/README.md

 <img width="400" alt="Random Forest" src="https://github.com/cosfer2804/FCDATA/blob/main/screenshot/randomforest_best2.png">

 ### Insights
-* We have the most offer accepted during Q2 and Q3.
 * The average balance increases esponentially from Q1 to Q3 in category A, while it  remains invariate in category D. Categories B and C have a linear average balance   grow from Q1 to Q3 and drop from Q3 to Q4.
 * 62% of the clients that accepted the offer has low credit rating, followed by 26%  with medium creadit rating and only 12% with high credit rating.
 * It seems that there is a preference in receiving the offer through postcard in the group who accepted the offer.